 The 100th (Prince of Wales') Royal Canadian Regiment of Foot was raised in Canada in 1858, in response to the Indian Mutiny of 1857.

-In 1875, the 100th became the recognised successor of a the 100th Prince Regent's County of Dublin Regiment of Foot, which had been raised in Ireland in 1804 and disbanded in 1818, after 13 years service in Canada.
+In 1875, the 100th became the recognised successor of a the 100th Prince Regent's County of Dublin Regiment of Foot, which had been raised in Ireland in 1804 and disbanded in Canada in 1818.

-On 1 July 1881, the 100th (Prince of Wales' Royal Canadian) Regiment of Foot merged with the 109th Foot, formerly the Honourable East India Company's 3rd Bombay European Regiment, to form the 1st Battalion The Prince of Wales' Leinster Regiment (Royal Canadians).
-The 109th became The 2nd Battalion.
+On 1 July 1881, the 100th (Prince of Wales' Royal Canadian) Regiment of Foot merged with the 109th Foot, formerly the Honourable East India Company's 3rd Bombay European Regiment, to form the 1st Battalion The Prince of Wales's Leinster Regiment (Royal Canadian).
+The 109th became the 2nd Battalion.

-The Prince of Wales' Leinster Regiment (Royal Canadians) was disbanded in April 1922, following the creation of the Irish Republic.
+The Prince of Wales' Leinster Regiment (Royal Canadian) Regiment was disbanded in April 1922, following the creation of the Irish Republic.